circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 **Note:** The Security setting required for publishing or using 3rd-party orbs may only be toggled by organization administrators.

+**Note:** Private installations of CircleCI server are not currently supported when creating or using orbs.

 ## Semantic Versioning in Orbs

 Orbs are published with the standard 3-number semantic versioning system: